Skip to main content

 4. Resist the urge to label.
 An intrusive thought is an unwanted, but understandable, reaction to something that your fearful mind is attempting to process.
 You should never get into the habit of labeling these thoughts as 'bad' or 'healthy'.
 The word 'bad' is one of the most common terms used in therapy to label thoughts as 'negative' and 'abnormal'.
 If your mind is telling you that you are bad, no matter how irrational that belief is, it's a bad idea to agree.

 5. Re-frame it.
 There are times when your intrusive thoughts are not a reaction to an external stimulus.
-Instead, they are a reaction to your own state of mind.
+Instead, they are a reaction to your state of mind.
 You need to start rethinking them in terms of what they are: a reaction to a negative emotional trigger.
 Your negative thoughts will usually cause your actions to be inhibited.
 The question is: can you inhibit your negative thoughts?
 Once you realize that these thoughts are not a reflection of your health or strength, but rather of how you are at the moment, you may be able to engage in activities that you find enjoyable.

 6. Practice mindfulness.
 One way you can practice mindfulness is to sit quietly in your favorite chair or on the floor.
 Take a few deep breaths, focusing your attention on your breath.
 Do not allow your mind to wander or stray to thoughts of past trauma.
 As you focus on your breathing, watch the thoughts and feelings pass by without acting on them.

 7. Get the help of a doctor.
-Whether you have depersonalization or not, medication can really help you deal with the symptoms.
+Whether you have depersonalization or not, medication can help you deal with the symptoms.
 In extreme cases, some people need an introduction to a more radical form of therapy like CBT (cognitive behavioral therapy).
 Online therapy based on CBT is equally helpful in this regard.

 In the meantime, however, talking to your doctor about medication can be very helpful, as it can help you control your experience of the world.
-They may suggest antidepressants or mood stabilizers, so make sure you ask about those before you make the decision to start taking any medication.
+They may suggest antidepressants or mood stabilizers, so make sure you ask about those before you decide to start taking any medication.
 Also, never forget to discuss and explore any underlying mental health issues that may be causing the anxiety.
 Your physician can help you to identify the best way to approach your anxiety.

 Comments